AxeldeRomblay/MLBox/docs/index.md

 <br/>
 class Drift_thresholder <br/>
 |  Automatically deletes ids and drifting variables between train and test datasets. <br/>
-|  Deletes only on train dataset.
-To delete on test, the list of variables to drop is available and saved as "vartodrop.obj" <br/>
+|  Deletes on train and test datasets.
+The list of drift coefficients is available and saved as "drifts.txt" <br/>
 | <br/>
 |  Parameters <br/>
 |  ---------- <br/>